la2050/archive/_projects/2015/facing-history-and-ourselves-partnership-school-network.md

   creating change in their communities.
 project_image: 'https://img.youtube.com/vi/2EbK6sblpo0/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/2EbK6sblpo0'
-'In one to three sentences, please describe your proposal.': >- Facing History will engage its LA Partnership Schools Network in a year-long journey to create compassionate school communities and build a stronger, more empathetic LA.
-The network includes 17 diverse public middle and high schools that infuse Facing History content across grade levels and disciplines to increase students’ ability to relate history to their own lives; heighten their understanding of the origins of bigotry and hatred; and engage them in creating change in their communities.
 Where will you be working?:
   - East LA
   - San Fernando Valley